tavignesh/tavignesh/README.md

 ***
 <br><br>
-*NOTE: 'Most Used Languages' or 'tools used'  or any other info does not indicate my skill level or anything like that, it's just a github metric of which languages I have the most code on github.*
+<b>NOTE: 'Most Used Languages' or 'tools used'  or any other info does not indicate my skill level or anything like that, it's just a github metric of which languages I have the most code on github.</b>
 <br>
 <p align="center">
   Visitor Counter<br>